FAQ_Banner_1280x300

 How are the Rapids Academy teams different?

-The Rapids Academy provides the elite player with a pathway to the Rapids first team in MLS and the second team in MLS NEXT Pro.
-Our Academy teams play in the highest level of youth soccer competition through the MLS NEXT League and Cup competitions.
-Deserving Academy players train with our professionals at the first team and second team level on a regular basis and participate in training and games where permitted.
+The Rapids Academy is an elite player pathway to the Rapids first team providing the platform to compete in MLS and MLS NEXT Pro with Rapids 2.
+The Colorado Rapids Academy teams play in the highest level of youth soccer in the US participating in MLS NEXT with U15, U16 & U18 teams playing in the Homegrown division and the U13 & U14 age group teams playing in the Frontier Division.
+When appropriate, High Potential Academy players are afforded the opportunity to train with our professional teams as a part of their ongoing development.
 All training and games take place at DICK’S Sporting Goods Park, where players have access to top facilities both on and off the field.
 Our staff has created an environment that affords each player the support and programing to reach their potential.

 How are players selected for the Rapids Academy teams?